vmware-tanzu/tanzu-dev-portal/content/tv/spring-office-hours/0047/index.md

 hosts:
 - DaShaun Carter
 guests:
-- Thomas Schühly
+- Thomas Schuehly
 minutes: 60
 youtube: "2HGYuoEY6eQ"
 ---

-Join DaShaun Carter and special guest Thomas Schühly as they explore what's new in the world of Spring.
+Join DaShaun Carter and special guest Thomas Schuehly as they explore what's new in the world of Spring.
 This is your chance to stay connected to what's happening with the Spring Framework, related projects and the community.
 In this episode we will look at frontend options to use with Spring Boot and talk about a cool new project from Thomas!